vlad-doru/experimento/README.md

 ## Concepts

 Experimento was designed to be highly extensible and customizable.
-We want to have everything decouples in such a way that will allow us to easily swap components.
+We want to have everything decoupled in such a way that will allow us to easily swap components.
+This application follows an architecture based on microservices, while communicating through gRPC.
-We recommend that you follow a microservice oriented architecture while implementing the interfaces required.

 ## Installation

-TODO: Describe the installation process.
+dockker-compose up

 ## Usage

-TODO: Write usage instructions with an example.
+We include a UI component that can be accessed at localhost:3000.
+The API for communication is described in backend/data/messages.proto

 ## Contributing